Storytelling Copywriting for Creative Engagement

 What is storytelling copywriting?

 Storytelling copywriting is a business strategy first imagined by Donald Miller in his book Building a Story Brand.
 In this book, he gives many tips on how brands have used a story to hook their audience authentically.
-One type of brand storytelling copywriting example that comes from this is the use of brand testimonials.
-Your audience is now the best source of marketing materials, in addition to your origin story and a compelling narrative around your 'Why' for building your brand.
+Effective storytelling copy works like a skilled river guide navigating white water rapids.

 I cover these things, and I give many other tips below.